Key Clinical Updates in Fever & Hyperthermia

 Fever is a regulated rise to a new “set point” of body temperature in the hypothalamus induced by pyrogenic cytokines.
 These cytokines include interleukin-1 (IL-1), tumor necrosis factor (TNF), interferon-gamma, and interleukin-6 (IL-6).
 The elevation in temperature results from either increased heat production (eg, shivering) or decreased heat loss (eg, peripheral vasoconstriction).
 Body temperature in cytokine-induced fever seldom exceeds 41.1°C unless there is structural damage to hypothalamic regulatory centers.

 Fever as a symptom provides important information about the presence of illness—particularly infections—and about changes in the clinical status of the patient.
 Fever may be more predictive of bacteremia in elderly patients.
 The fever pattern, however, is of marginal value for most specific diagnoses except for the relapsing fever of malaria, borreliosis, and occasional cases of lymphoma, especially Hodgkin disease.
 Furthermore, the degree of temperature elevation does not necessarily correspond to the severity of the illness.
 Contrary to common perceptions, a Swedish study found that increased body temperature in the emergency department was strongly associated with lower mortality and shorter hospital stays in patients with severe sepsis or septic shock subsequently admitted to the intensive care unit even after adjustment for quality of care measures.
 Fever, with rash and eosinophilia, define the drug reaction with eosinophilia and systemic symptoms (DRESS) syndrome.

-In general, the febrile response tends to be ...
+In general, the febrile response ...